-- Initial Alignment is done prior to operation when the pump and the driver are at ambient temperature. - Final Alignment is done after operation when the pump and driver are at operating temperature.
+- Done prior to operation when the pump and the driver are at ambient temperature (Initial Alignment). - Done after operation when the pump and driver are at operating temperature (Final Alignment).

 Adding or removing shims under the feet of the motor and pump and by shifting equipment horizontally as needed achieves alignment.